mainnet-cash/mainnet-js/README.md

 The core bitcoin library is [@bitauth/libauth](https://libauth.org/) which provides fast battle-tested crypto related functions using wasm binaries in WebAssembly.

-For the above reason, mainnet-js is not well suited for use as a library supporting a React-Native or Vue-Native app, as the JSC for iOS and Android do not support WebAssembly, at the time of writing (It may be possible with WebView, but with tradeoffs).
+For the above reason, mainnet-js is not well suited for use as a javascript library supporting a React-Native or Vue-Native app, as the JSC for iOS and Android do not support WebAssembly, at the time of writing (It may be possible with WebView, but with tradeoffs).
 Nor is it suitable for KaiOS devices below v3, for the same reason.

-## Check Your Node Version
+## Finaly, Check Your Node Version First

 `mainnet` is currently developed and tested node v14, if your node version is very old or very new, you may have issues getting started.
 Check the nodejs version first.